kevin-kruelle/css-bootstrap-intro/README.md

 ## Part 1
-* Configure a [Bootstrap site in Visual Studio Code] (https://marketplace.visualstudio.com/items?itemName=thekalinga.bootstrap4-vscode).
+* Configure a [Bootstrap site in Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=thekalinga.bootstrap4-vscode).
 Use this to create your own file.
 * Use as little of your own CSS when possible.
 Rely upon Bootstrap's layout tools to do as much of the heavy lift as possible.
 * Add a nav bar
 * Add a card layout